What is Data Fabric?

 Data Fabric vs Data Lake

-Data fabric and data lake are two different approaches to managing data, and while they may seem at odds, they can actually coexist quite well.
-The latter is a centralized repository that allows for storing and analyzing large volumes of structured and unstructured data.
-In contrast, a data fabric is a distributed architecture that allows for the seamless integration and sharing of data across multiple sources and platforms.
+Data fabric and data lake are two different approaches to managing enterprise data.
+While they may seem at odds, they can actually coexist quite well.
+A data lake is a centralized repository that can be used to store and analyze structured and unstructured data.
+In contrast, a data fabric is a distributed architecture that seamlessly integrates and shares data across multiple sources and platforms.

 Data lakes are great for storing and processing large amounts of data.
 In practice, this means that they can act as the primary data source for a data fabric.
 Data fabrics, on the other hand, help ensure that this new data is accessible and available to users and applications.
 They provide the necessary connectivity and agility to access data and analyze it in real time.